 407, 408.
-HEBREWS, ROMANS
+PASTORAL EPISTLES, ROMANS

-The exegesis of the Epistle to the Hebrews will be undertaken with particular emphasis upon the problem passages during the first semester.
+The exegesis of the Pastoral Epistles will be undertaken with particular emphasis upon the problem passages during the first semester.
 The Epistle to the Romans will be studied the second semester with emphasis upon the great doctrines and particularly the victorious Christian life.
 Two hours each semester.